 Federated Marine SDI

-For more information please contact ip [at] ogc.org (subject: Federated%20Marine%20SDI%20Information)
+For more information please contact innovation [at] ogc.org (subject: Federated%20Marine%20SDI%20Information)

-The Pilot will lead to three main outcomes.
+The pilot will lead to four main outcomes.

 - Demonstration - A practical technology demonstration from global community experts showcasing federated Marine SDI for selected Land/Sea use cases.
-Possible examples include use cases for the Arctic, a European Coastal Region, and a southeast Asian region.
-The demonstration will show how using OGC, IHO, and other open standards enable the community ability to find, obtain, use, share, interoperate, and reuse data.
+Possible examples include use cases for the Arctic, European Coastal Regions, and Southeast Asian region.
+The demonstration will show how using OGC, IHO, and other open standards enable the community's ability to find, obtain, use, share, interoperate, and reuse data.

 - Impact on OGC Standards - Lessons learned, gaps, and the need for changes to the OGC Standards Baseline will be summarized in an Engineering Report that will inform the OGC Standards Program.

-- Impact on IHO Standards - Practical testing of relevant S-100 based IHO standards will accelerate the process for adoption and implementation of IHO standards.
-The resulting Engineering Report will help to inform the work of the IHO HSSC Working Group and will provide inputs to enhance the framework and its component standards.
+- Impact on IHO Standards - Practical testing of relevant S-100-based IHO standards will accelerate the process for the adoption and implementation of IHO standards.
+The resulting Engineering Report will help inform the work of the IHO HSSC Working Group and will provide inputs to enhance the framework and its component standards.